cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game-exer.md

 ---
 title: Exercise - Store objects - Make a Checkers Blockchain
 order:
-description: Create the object that stores a game
+description: Exercise - Create the object that stores a game
 tag: deep-dive
 ---